objcio/articles/2015-02-09-core-image.md

 A _filter_ is an object that has a number of inputs and outputs and performs some kind of transformation.
 For example, a blur filter might take an input image and a blur radius and produce an appropriately blurred output image.

-A _filter graph_ is a network ([directed acyclic graph](http://en.wikipedia.org/wiki/Directed_acyclic_graph)) of filters, chained together such that the output of one filter can be the input of another.
+A _filter graph_ is a network ([directed acyclic graph](http://en.wikipedia.org/wiki/Directed_acyclic_graph)) of filters, chained together so that the output of one filter can be the input of another.
 In this way, elaborate effects can be achieved.
-We'll see below how to connect filters together to create a vintage photographic effect.
+We'll see below how to connect filters to create a vintage photographic effect.

 ## Getting Acquainted with the Core Image API